 Buildings that combine to create our urban landscape can provide pleasure that will soar or crash during a ride through London streets.
 When observing architecture both old and new from my trusty moped, the heart can leap at a triumph, sink at lazy building design and twist with irritation when faced with something that should never have passed planning.
+But the greatest pleasure lies in spying a detail that hints at the story behind the building, its context, intent and aspiration.

 There is something wonderful about a building façade that is proud to address the world around it.
 Brick has made a huge comeback in recent years, although the craftsman bricklayer is unlikely to enthuse over the faced panels often used to create the illusion of a traditional brick wall.
 Some architects reference the building’s historic context by specifying a material or finish that speaks of its past; a favourite of mine is the Turnmill Building, faced with bespoke bricks designed as an homage to the nature and form of Clerkenwell’s warehouses.